PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 community!

-Probably the best and fastest way to get help is to join the PineNote chat via Matrix, irc, or Discord.
+Probably the best and fastest way to get help is to join the PineNote chat via Matrix, IRC or Discord.
 Please refer to the wiki page for more information on chats and forums: [Pine64 Wiki](https://wiki.pine64.org/wiki/Main_Page#Community_and_Support).